Disjoint induced subgraphs of the same order and size: Introduction

 \section{Introduction}

-It follows from Ramsey's theorem that any graph on $n$ vertices contains two vertex-disjoint isomorphic induced subgraphs on $\Omega( \log{n})$ vertices; by considering a random graph on $n$ vertices, it is easy to check that this is also best possible up to constant factors.
-Jacobson and Sch\"{o}nheim (see \citep{ErdPachPyb, LeeLohSud}) independently raised the question of finding edge-disjoint isomorphic subgraphs.
-Improving on results of Erd\H{o}s, Pyber and Pach \citep{ErdPachPyb}, it has been shown by Lee, Loh and Sudakov \citep{LeeLohSud} that every graph on $m$ edges contains a pair of edge-disjoint isomorphic subgraphs with at least $\Omega((m \log{m})^{2/3})$ edges and that this is also best possible up to a multiplicative constant.
+Given a graph $G$, can we guarantee that $G$ contains two large, vertex-disjoint copies of the same graph?
+It follows from Ramsey's theorem that any graph on $n$ vertices contains two vertex-disjoint isomorphic induced subgraphs on $\Omega( \log{n})$ vertices; by considering a random graph on $n$ vertices, it is easy to check that this is also best-possible up to constant factors.

-Pursuing this line of enquiry further, Caro and Yuster \citep{CarYus} considered the question of finding two vertex-disjoint subgraphs of a given graph which induce the same number of edges.
-For a graph $G$, let $f(G)$ be the largest integer $k$ such that there are two vertex-disjoint subgraphs of $G$ each on $k$ vertices, both inducing the same number of edges and let $f(n)$ be the minimum value of $f(G)$ taken over all graphs on $n$ vertices.
-Trivially, $f(n) \leq \lfloor n/2 \rfloor$; also, as shown by Ben-Eliezer and Krivelevich \citep{BEKrivel}, equality holds (almost surely) for the Erd\H{o}s-R\'enyi random graphs $G(n,p)$ for all $0\leq p \leq 1$.
+What if, rather than asking for two isomorphic subgraphs, we ask for two subgraphs that are the same with respect to one or more graph parameters?
+Caro and Yuster~\citep{CarYus} considered the question of finding two vertex-disjoint subgraphs of a given graph of the same order which induce the same number of edges.
+For a graph $G$, let $f(G)$ be the largest integer $k$ such that there are two vertex-disjoint induced subgraphs of $G$ each on $k$ vertices, both inducing the same number of edges and let $f(n)$ be the minimum value of $f(G)$ taken over all graphs on $n$ vertices.
+Trivially, $f(n) \le \lfloor n/2 \rfloor$; also, as shown by Ben-Eliezer and Krivelevich~\citep{BEKrivel}, equality holds (with high probability) for the Erd\H{o}s--R\'enyi random graphs $G(n,p)$ for all $0\le p \le 1$.

-There is a large gap between the best known upper and lower bounds for $f(n)$.
+There was a large gap between the best known upper and lower bounds for $f(n)$.
 From below, one can easily show using the pigeonhole principle that $f(n) = \Omega (n^{1/3})$.
 As observed by Caro and Yuster, it is possible to improve this to $f(n) = \Omega (n^{1/2})$ using a well known result of Lov\'asz determining the chromatic number of Kneser graphs.
-By considering a carefully constructed disjoint union of cliques, each on an odd number of vertices, Caro and Yuster showed that $f(n) \leq n/2 - \Omega(\log \log n)$.
+By considering a carefully constructed disjoint union of cliques, each on an odd number of vertices, Caro and Yuster showed that $f(n) \le n/2 - \Omega(\log \log n)$.